ethanmoffat/EndlessClient/README.md

 #### Map Transitions

 Since the transition was pretty quick between maps, I added a cool little animation that slowly fades tiles in starting from the player and moving outward.
 This can be disabled in the config file if you don't like it.

+#### Sound Files

+Some of the audio files (sfx) from the original client are malformed.
+The WAV format includes in the header a length of the file in bytes - and for certain files, this length was different than the actual length of the audio data.
+The original client was able to read these without a problem, as were programs such as Windows Media Player and Audacity.
+However, the C# code for loading sound in XNA was throwing an exception for these audio files because of the improper length.

+Part of the sound processing involves reading the audio data and rewriting the length to the WAV file if the length in the file is incorrect.
+This modification will occur for any invalid WAV files.

 #### Rendering Hair